 Let's suppose you have some static data you want to ship with the application, such as a list of words for a spell-checker.
-The easiest way to deploy that is to put the file in the res/raw directory, so it gets put in the Android application .apk file as part of the packaging process.
+The easiest way to deploy that is to put the file in the res/raw directory, so it gets put in the Android application .apk file as part of the packaging process as a raw resource.